gre/js13k-2017/README.md

 I still like this current state even if everything is a bit unpolished (some level tends to be harder even at beginning).
 I'm a bit surprised and didn't expect a 3D maze was kinda challenging.

 **Rotating** the cube instead of moving in a static world makes it more challenging because you quickly become **LOST**.
 You kinda need to memorize the 3D path as you rotate to go faster.
-Another challenge in the game is, when there are pipe intersection and you want to make a turn, you need to have the correct rotation so you fall in the turn.
+Another challenge in the game is, when there are pipe intersection and you want to make a turn, you need to have the correct rotation so you fall in the turn and not slip down.
 This makes it very challenging when there are lot of intersection.

 ## Tech Notes